wp-plugins/wp-accessibility/readme.txt

 = 1.2.1 =

 * Disabled grayscale toggle in Accessibility toolbar by default due to poor browser support and low functional value.
 (Can still be enabled by user.)
-* Removed php notice in title-free recent posts widget
+* Removed php notice in title- recent posts widget
 * Updated German and added Polish translations

 = 1.2.0 =